 It is a fair interpretation, however, to conclude that the first two verbs (“predestined” and “called”) could be describing a person before his salvation or God’s act of justifying him, and the latter two verbs (“justified” and “glorified”) describe someone during and after salvation.
 This may go against the flow of Romans 8, but it is a possible interpretation.
 If so, then Romans 10:8-13 provides the human perspective.
 Humankind needs to respond to the call of salvation.
 As we are about to learn, God does not ignore or override their response, as if they had no free will whatsoever.

 Table Two: Humanity’s Perspective

-Rom.
-9-11 are about national Israel and the Gentiles as a collective, yet many verses in Chapter 10 are about humanity before responding to God’s call to salvation and then about humanity responding after the call of salvation.
+Romans 9-11 are about national Israel and the Gentiles as a collective, though represented by individuals like Jacob and Esau, yet many verses in Chapter 10 are about humanity before responding to God’s call to salvation and then about humanity responding after the call of salvation.

-Paul is coming back to a theme he began back in Rom.
-4, as seen in these verses:
+Paul is coming back to a theme he began back in Romans 4, as seen in these verses:

 22 This is why “it was credited to him [Abraham] as righteousness.”
 23 The words “it was credited to him” were written not for him alone, 24 but also for us, to whom God will credit righteousness—for us who believe in him who raised Jesus our Lord from the dead.
 25 He was delivered over to death for our sins and was raised to life for our justification.
 (Rom.
 4:22-25, NIV)